 - Community Service may include presentations to lay-audiences, work within the community, etc.

 - Professional service includes reviewing manuscripts and grant proposals, chairing sessions at professional meetings, chairing symposia, serving on professional boards etc.

 - Note any awards received for Service activities

 - Remember you are writing to a general audience; avoid acronyms and jargon whenever possible.
 If acronyms are used, make sure to define each when first used.

 - When uploading documents to the e-dossier, make sure the main document is first in each section and that support materials / appendices are listed after this.

 - Make sure to provide context for any awards received so that it is clear to reviewers how prestigious the award really was.

 - Throughout the e-dossier, context is key to ensuring reviewers from outside your field truly understand your accomplishments and their impact.

-Code indicates that external peer reviewers should be “of rank equivalent to or higher than that sought by the candidate.”
-Thus, all reviewers should be tenured professors.
-Candidates are encouraged to submit a strong list of senior scholars who can provide insightful comments on their record.
+While the code indicates that external peer reviewers should be “of rank equivalent to or higher than that sought by the candidate,” candidates are encouraged to submit a strong list of senior scholars who can provide insightful comments on their record.
 External reviewers should be respected scholars in the candidate’s discipline and should have sufficient rank, experience and perspective to judge the candidate’s record and compare it to others of equivalent experience in the field.
 Candidates are advised to recommend individuals who can serve as objective evaluators; i.e., not a former mentor, former or current collaborator, close friend or former classmate.